Published on February 8th, 2017 | by Staggered0

 Bad Things To Do

-– Don’t treat the fact that a phone call is an entirely vocal platform as your warrant to try to talk them into it.
+Treating the fact that a phone call is an entirely vocal platform as your warrant to try to talk them into it is never a good idea.
 You’ve asked a potentially hugely taxing question: prove that you respect their decision-making prowess (a prerequisite to marriage anyway) by not loitering in the background hissing /your/ favoured answer while they’re busy trying to formulate their own.

 Good Things To Do